bwhtech/commera/README.md

 - [Frappe UI](https://github.com/frappe/frappe-ui) — Vue 3 component library for the dashboard.
 - Jinja, [Tailwind CSS](https://tailwindcss.com) and [Alpine.js](https://alpinejs.dev) for the storefront.

-## About BWH Studios
+## About BWH Tech

-Commera is developed and maintained by BWH Studios, a tech company based in Jagdalpur, Chhattisgarh, specializing in Frappe customizations and consulting.
+Commera is developed and maintained by BWH Tech, a tech company based in Jagdalpur, Chhattisgarh, specializing in Frappe customizations and consulting.

 ---